grimme-lab/qc2-teaching/doc/programming.rst

 .. admonition:: Exercise 8

    1. Expand the above program to work on a 3 by 3 matrix
-   2. The ``sum`` and ``product`` can work on only one of the two dimension, try to use them only for the rows or columns of the matrix
+   2. The ``sum`` and ``product`` can work on only one of the two dimensions, try to use them only for the rows or columns of the matrix

-Usually we do not know the size of the array in advance, to deal with this issue we have to make the array ``allocatable`` and explicitly request the memory at runtime
+Usually, we do not know the size of the array in advance, to deal with this issue we have to make the array ``allocatable`` and explicitly request the memory at runtime